SalishSeaCast/docs/work_env/salishsea_pkgs.rst

 but it got too big.
 So,
-we broke it up so that each team member has their own analysis repo, and there are a few special pupose analysis repos.
+we broke it up so that each team member has their own analysis repo, and there are a few special purpose analysis repos.
-You can find them all at https://bitbucket.org/account/user/salishsea/projects/SSM_ANALYSIS.
 The original analysis repo is now read-only.

 .. _analysis: https://github.com/SalishSeaCast/analysis